Wuziyi616/EventCLIP/docs/benchmark.md

 For example, you can use the zero-shot EventCLIP to generate pseudo labels on the N-ImageNet (Mini) dataset by:

 ```
-python gen_data.py --params configs/zsclip/zsclip_nin_mini_params-vitb32.py --conf_thresh 0.999 --tta --tta_min_prob --tta_consistent --save_path data/pseudo-N_Imagenet/vitb32_zs-tta-min_prob-consistent-thresh_0999-30shot --num_shots 30
+python gen_data.py --params configs/zsclip/zsclip_nin_mini_params-vitb32.py --weight '' --conf_thresh 0.999 --tta --tta_min_prob --tta_consistent --save_path data/pseudo-N_Imagenet/vitb32_zs-tta-min_prob-consistent-thresh_0999-30shot --topk 30 --gt_shots -1
 ```

 Here, we use a confidence threshold of `0.999` to filter predictions.
+Other arguments include:

-`--tta`, `--tta_min_prob`, and `--tta_consistent` are the techniques introduced in the paper to further improve the label quality.
+-   `--tta`, `--tta_min_prob`, and `--tta_consistent` are the techniques introduced in the paper to further improve the label quality
-`--num_shots 30` means we only select the top-30 most confident predictions for each class.
+-   `--topk 30` means we only select the top-30 most confident predictions for each class
-`--save_path` indicates the path to save the generated dataset.
+-   `--save_path` indicates the path to save the generated dataset
+-   `--gt_shots` specifies the number of labeled data used to train the model as `--weight` Since we are using the zero-shot model here, we set it to `-1` and `--weight` is empty

+If you want to study the semi-supervised setting, where we have `X` labeled data and all the remaining unlabeled data, you can first pre-train an EventCLIP with joint adapter using the [provided config file](../configs/fsclip/joint_adapter/joint_fsclip_nin_mini_params-vitb32.py).
+Then, run `gen_data.py` again, but with `--gt_shots X` and `--weight` pointing to the pre-trained model's weight.

-If you want to train on this generated dataset, please use the [adapter config file](../configs/fsclip/joint_adapter/joint_fsclip_nin_mini_params-vitb32.py), and modify the `data_root` field to the `save_path` above.
+Finally, to train on this generated dataset (i.e. self-training), please modify the [config file](../configs/fsclip/joint_adapter/joint_fsclip_nin_mini_params-vitb32.py)'s `data_root` field to the `save_path` above.

 ## Useful Scripts

 We provide helper scripts for Slurm cluster job submission, and train/test over multiple settings.

 -   You can use [sbatch_run.sh](../scripts/sbatch_run.sh) to automatically generate a sbatch file and submit the job to slurm.
-    Simply running:
+    Simply run:

 ```
 GPUS=$NUM_GPU CPUS_PER_GPU=8 MEM_PER_CPU=5 QOS=$QOS \